Tokai On Air

-Tokai On Air (Japanese: 東海オンエア) are a Japanese YouTuber group based in Okazaki, Aichi Prefecture consisting of 6 members: Tetsuya, Ryo, Shibayu, Toshimitsu, Yumemaru, and Mushimegane.
+Tokai On Air (Japanese: 東海オンエア) is a Japanese YouTuber group based in Okazaki, Aichi Prefecture consisting of 6 members: Tetsuya, Ryo, Shibayu, Toshimitsu, Yumemaru, and Mushimegane.
 The group began posting videos on YouTube in 2013, and belong to multi-channel network UUUM since 2017.

 As of February 2023, the main channel Tokai On Air was the 5th most-viewed channel in Japan with 11.92 billions views, and the 14th most-subscribed channel in Japan with 6.82 million subscribers.
 The group additionally has a secondary channel "Tokai On Air Hikaeshitsu" (Tokai On Air Waiting Room), and each member has their own personal channel.

 Overview

 The group was named "Tokai On Air" as all members hail from Aichi Prefecture in Japan's Tōkai region.
 Since 2016, the members have been annually appointed as tourism missionaries of Okazaki City, Aichi Prefecture.
 Video themes involve mostly experiments and competitions between the members, and the group's main concept is "doing what children want to do but cannot do."

 The group often has severe penalty games for the loser of a game or a quiz, that are in effect even during the member's private life, such as Tetsuya not being able to eat cream puffs during the entire Reiwa era.
 Although many viewers appreciate the members for devoting themselves wholeheartedly, sometimes even risking their own health, for the content, others have criticized them for "strangling themselves" and being too hardcore.

 Tokai On Air are open about their private life, and their leader Tetsuya in particular does not hesitate to speak about his love life or fetishes and does not enjoy lying or pretending, even if it is a comment on food showcased on a TV show.
 Z-sedai Hakusho, a white paper by TikTok, states that generation Z dislikes promotional and duplicitous content, which may be considered one reason for Tokai On Air's popularity.
 On the other hand, many fellow YouTubers have said that Tetsuya "does not think", and viewers have criticized him for being "disrespectful" and "slovenly", sometimes resulting in Tokai On Air coming under fire from the public.